 VMHLC is powered by a national coalition of Veteran-led organizations, clinicians, researchers, advocates, and families—united in one mission: to end the suicide crisis and revolutionize mental health care.

-“We are Veteran still in service—fighting for the right to heal.”
+“We are Veterans still in service—fighting for the right to heal.”

 “I tried everything.
 Nothing worked.
 Psychedelic-assisted therapy didn’t just save my life—it gave me one worth living.”